Symbols of Szczecinek County: Design

-The coat of arms of Szczecinek County county consists of a white (silver) Iberian style escutcheon (shield) with a square top and rounded base.
+The coat of arms of Szczecinek County consists of a white (silver) Iberian style escutcheon (shield) with a square top and rounded base.
 It depicts a red grffin with yellow (golden) claws and an open beak, with a red tongue sticking out of its mouth.
 The creature faces to the viewr's left, stands on its back feet, and has risen wings, and a tail curled down between its legs.
 It holds a red Iberian style escutcheon (shield) with both of its hands.
 The shield features a blue cross with six six-pointed stars on its bars, including two on both sides of its vertical bar, and one on each side of its horizontal bar, with an empty middle.
-The number of stars symbolizes six gminas (municipalities of the county.
+The number of stars symbolizes six gminas (municipalities) of the county.
 The coat of arms was based on the seal used by Neustettin District, which was a subdivision located within the current boundaries of Szczecinek County from 1816 to 1945.

 The flag of Szczecinek County is divided vertically into three stripes, which include a red stripe in the middle, and two white stripe, one on each side.
 The middle red stripe is three times bigger than the other two.
 In the centre of the flag is placed the coat of arms.
 The flag proportions have the aspect ratio of its height to its width equal to 5:8.